Arif-Khalid/leetcode-esp32-alarm/README.md

 *RetryFrequency refers to the frequency that the leetcode alfa-api is called to check daily completion status, each status check sounds the alarm if checked as incomplete*

 ## Error Codes
+*Error descriptions will be sent to serial monitor, view with baud rate 9600 on Arduino IDE Serial Monitor*
 ### Feedback
 * When an API error occurs, you will see the built-in LED of the ESP32 blinking
 * If LED BAR is added, error code can be seen via which LED is lit up on bar (0 based indexing)